evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 project.save()
 ```

-Return to the Evidently Cloud web app to view the dashboards you created.
+Return to the Evidently Cloud web app to view the Dashboards.
 Refresh the page if necessary.

 {% endtab %}